-- ► Vertical gas pipes must be fitted with siphon and discharge of the condensate that may form inside the pipe. - ► If necessary, insulate the piping.
+- If needed, vertical gas pipes must be fitted with siphon and discharge of the condensate that may form inside the pipe. - If needed, insulate the piping.

 3.10.6 LPG pressure reducers

 With LPG the following must be installed:

 - ► A first stage pressure reducer, close to the liquid gas tank. - ► A second stage pressure reducer, close to the appliance.